Competitor backlink analysis is my favourite link building strategy of all time.

 How do I find my competitor backlinks?

-How do you perform a competitor backlink analysis?
+How do you do a backlink analysis?

 What are backlinks to a website?